danger-academy/liri/README.md

 ### Challenges
 Reading through all of the API documentation took a fair amount of time.
 It also took a few run-throughs to get the npm packages properly installed.

+It had been suggested to me that I learn up on ES6 and above, so I also tried incorporating some of what I done learnt, starting with using const in place of var
 ***

 ### APIs used: